 Air Flow Through A Dyson Slim DC18

-Fig. 1, above, shows a block diagram of the air flow through a Dyson Slim DC18.
+Fig. 1, in Pic.
+1, above shows a block diagram of the air flow through a Dyson Slim DC18.
 This shows where, in the scheme, the filters are located.

-Below, in Fig’s.
-2.1 to 2.3, are three images showing how the Pre-filter fits into a chamber on top of the Cyclone Assembly.
+Below, in Pic.
+2 (Fig’s.
+2.1 to 2.3), are three images showing how the Motor Pre-filter fits into a chamber on top of the Cyclone Assembly.
 Following the order of air flow through the DC18 this filter is situated between the Cyclone and the motor which pumps the air through.
 It catches particles escaping from the bin via the Cyclone and prevents them entering the motor.

-Descriptions of the three images in Fig. 2 above:
+Descriptions of the three images in Pic.
+2 above:

-Fig. 3 shows the Pre-filter with its dimensions (seen upside down).
+Fig. 3, in Pic.
+3, shows the Motor Pre-filter with its dimensions (seen upside down).
 It comes in two parts.
 The Filter proper, which is made of various water resistant layers of material moulded into a flexible ring of rubbery gel, and a plastic cylindrical container which fits over it.

 The container has instructions printed on it, explaining in diagrammatic form how to clean and dry the filter, but it’s mainly a device with a handle enabling the user to extract the filter from the machine.

 Pic.
 4. Motor Pre-filter & Motor Pre-filter Container